Densely branching trees as models for H\'enon-like and Lozi-like attractors: Introduction

 Parametric families of maps have been the subject of intense research for many decades, but their dynamical properties are still far from being well understood.
 The most fundamental example in dimension 2 is the H\'enon family

 with the parameter $(a,b)\in \mathbb{R}^2$, where $b\neq 0$.
 It was introduced by H\'enon \cite{H} in 1976.
 In 1991, Benedicks and Carleson \cite{BK} showed that there exists a set $\mathcal{BC}$ of positive Lebesgue measure of values of the parameters $(a,b)$ such that $H_{a,b}$ with $(a,b) \in \mathcal{BC}$ exhibits a strange attractor.
 These attractors are non-uniformly hyperbolic and contain a dense orbit.
 In 1993, their approach was generalized to a wider class of so-called H\'enon-like maps by Mora and Viana \cite{MV}.
+In 2001, Wang and Young in \cite{WY} gave simple conditions for dissipative maps that guarantee the existence of strange attractors.
+They developed a dynamical picture for the attractors in this class, including the geometry of fractal critical sets, nonuniform hyperbolic behavior, and many other properties associated with chaos.
+Their results hold for the H\'enon family of maps for a positive measure set of parameters $(a, b)$, arbitrarily near $(a^*, 0)$, where $a^* \in [1.5, 2]$ is such that $q_{a^*}(x) = 1 - a^*x^2$ is a Misiurewicz map.
+Note that these results are valid for both $b > 0$ and $b < 0$.
+We call this set of parameters the \emph{Wang-Young parameter set} and denote by $\WY$ the Wang-Young parameters with $b > 0$.
+Note that the Benedicks-Carleson results in \cite{BK} is a version of the case for $a^* = 2$ and $b > 0$.

 In 1978, Lozi \cite{L} introduced the family of piecewise affine maps as a certain simplification of the H\'enon family.
 In 1980, Misiurewicz \cite{M} proved the existence of strange attractors of the Lozi maps for a large set of parameters, and in \cite{MS2} this set is slightly extended to be $\M = \{ (a,b) \in \R^2 : b > 0, \ a\sqrt{2} - b > 2, \ 2a + b < 4 \}$.
-In 2018, Misiurewicz and the second author generalized that approach to a wider class of so-called Lozi-like maps \cite{MS2}.
+In 2018, Misiurewicz and the second author generalized that approach to a wider class of so-called Lozi-like maps \cite{MS2}, satisfying two assumptions: $(L3)$ about transversality of the initial segments of the stable and unstable manifolds of one of the fixed points, and $(L4)$ that guarantees enough stretching in the unstable direction (see Section \ref{sec:sm} of the present paper for details).

-Parametric families of maps in the plane, and especially the H\'enon and Lozi maps, have been widely studied in many different contexts and a lot of important results have been proved; see for example \cite{BV}, \cite{Berger}, \cite{BCH3}, \cite{I}, \cite{I2}, \cite{IS}, \cite{MS}, \cite{O}, \cite{WY}, \cite{Y}.
+Parametric families of maps in the plane, and especially the H\'enon and Lozi maps, have been widely studied in many different contexts and a lot of important results have been proved; see for example \cite{BV}, \cite{Berger}, \cite{I}, \cite{I2}, \cite{IS}, \cite{MS}, \cite{O}, \cite{WY}, \cite{Y}.

 The H\'enon family and the Lozi family can be also seen as a natural generalization to dimension 2 of the quadratic and the tent family in dimension 1, respectively.
 It is well known, however, that there is no simple analogy in the study of the corresponding families of 2-dimensional maps, and a surprising number of complications and obstacles arise, which make the study in dimension 2 much more difficult.
 Nonetheless, in studying dissipative maps on manifolds, one often tries to reduce a given problem to a lower dimensional one, as a stepping stone to obtain results in higher dimensions.